thawk/impress.js/src/plugins/substep/README.md

 specified `data-substep-order` will be revealed after all substeps with a specified order have been revealed.

+If the current step element contains `class="substep-auto-active"` then the **first** substep will be auto actived after entering the step.

 Calls to `goto()` will be ignored by this plugin, i.e. `goto()` will transition to whichever step is the target.